KoalaBear84/OpenDirectoryDownloader/README.md

 ## Releases / Binaries

-For builds (64-bit) for Windows, Linux and Mac:
+For builds (64-bit) for Windows, Linux and Mac, or ARM/ARM64 builds for Pi:

 https://github.com/KoalaBear84/OpenDirectoryDownloader/releases